NATO chief concerned about Russian buildup on Ukraine border

 "We are very much concerned about the Russian military build-up along the borders of Ukraine," Rasmussen told a news conference after talks with Montenegro Prime Minister Milo Djukanovic.

-"All NATO allies can be assured of our determination to provide effective defense ...
-We have all plans in place to provide effective defense of our allies," he said, adding that the Western military alliance was discussing with Kiev how it could enhance its support for non-NATO member Ukraine.
+"All NATO allies can be assured of our determination to provide effective defence ...
+We have all plans in place to provide effective defence of our allies," he said, adding that the Western military alliance was discussing with Kiev how it could enhance its support for non-NATO member Ukraine.

 (Reporting by Adrian Croft; editing by Martin Santa)